 Hollie, Carer and OU student

 Through joining our family of supporters you can help make it possible for us to continue to offer this life changing opportunity to carers.
-We aim to launch applications for the next students in Spring 2023 to start study in Autumn 2023.
+Applications open 20 March 2024 and will close on 26 June 2024 to start study in Autumn 2024.

 For more information please contact: